 Meet Dr. Hart

-Since 2019, Dr. Alexandra Hart has been an integral member of the Plastic Surgery Group of Atlanta family.
+Board-Certified Surgeon Dr. Alexandra Hart is an integral member of the Plastic Surgery Group of Atlanta.
 With her attention to detail and dedication to her patients, Dr. Hart offers customized treatment plans that allow all of her patients to achieve the best possible aesthetic results.
 Dr. Hart completed her outstanding medical and clinical education at Emory University in Atlanta, GA.
-Three consecutive years during her training, she achieved the highest score amongst her fellow residents on the annual surgical in-service examination.
+For three consecutive years during her training, she achieved the highest score amongst her fellow residents on the annual surgical in-service examination.
 Dr. Hart has also published numerous clinical and basic science papers detailing concepts and techniques critical to the practice of plastic and aesthetic surgery.
 The combination of Dr. Alexandra Hart’s extensive education, research, and training guarantee that her patients receive expert-level care.

 What Sets Her Apart